Domaine Pierre Ravaut

 Food pairings would include filet mignon, New York Steak, short ribs, beef bourguignon, lamb, roast pork, grilled tuna, Asian beef dishes, rich pasta dishes, charcuterie, mild sausages, grilled vegetables, and soft and rich cheeses.

-Aloxe-Corton Premier Cru 2014
+Aloxe-Corton Premier Cru 2014 (OF, NF)

 This is a really rich and complex wine.
 Aromas are of old roses, ripe cherries, and raspberry compote.
 Flavors include blackberries, black currants, dark licorice, and hints of cinnamon.
 The initial entry seems a bit tannic but then the wine flows smoothly across the palate along with a rich saturated mouthfeel.
 For its overall power, there is also perfect balance and acidity.